-I am a member (former council member) of ASGRA and, as such, have passed stringent assessments, thus proving my competency as a professional researcher.
-Part of my work involves continuous professional development, where I attend courses and lectures and visit new repositories.
+I am a member (and former council member) of ASGRA and, as such, have passed stringent assessments, thus proving my competency as a professional researcher.
+Part of my work involves continuous professional development, which involves attending courses and lectures and visiting new repositories.
 This is extremely important in order to keep abreast of new developments in the genealogy field.

 I have been researching family history for many years now, initially by looking at my own family's history.
 I have built up my

-There are many records for genealogists which can be sourced online, but many of these contain information which may not be accurate, so they need to be verified by looking at the statutory records themselves.
-A great many records cannot be sourced online, however, so it is often only by visiting these repositories in person that one is able to gain a full insight into the family's history.
+Although there are a great number of websites available for individuals starting their own family research, many of these contain information which may not be accurate, so they need to be verified by looking at the statutory records themselves at source.
+This is very important!
+Numerous records cannot be sourced online, however, and it is only by visiting the repositories in person that one is able to gain a full insight into the family's history.
 Most importantly, part of the professional researcher's skill is in knowing which additional records are available and where to find them.

 The Scots Abroad 1750-1950

-I am a council member of the West Lothian Family History Society.
-I also carry out voluntary work for the society, which includes assisting at various road shows and workshops in the community to educate individuals on family history.
-I am the editor of the journal - The Oak Tree for 8 years and still enjoy writing about all aspects of family history.
+I am a member of the West Lothian Family History Society.
+I have also carried out voluntary work for the society, which includes assisting at various road shows and workshops in the community to educate individuals on family history, as well as transcribing documents.
+I was editor of the journal - The Oak Tree for 8 years and still enjoy writing about all aspects of family history.

 I am a member of the Scottish Local History Forum, whose aims include advancing education and research in Scottish local history.